Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 ## 4.5 Linking
 The backend compiler produces several compiler artefacts in the hidden _.build_ folder (.obj, .exp and .lib files).
 It is the task of the linker (_link.exe_ from MSVC on Windows, _lld-linux_ on Linux) to combine these object files and OS specific libraries statically into one output executable (.exe on Windows).
-The time this takes is reported as:
+The time this takes is for example reported as:
 _Link      time: 0.328986 seconds._

 The link phase with the llvm backend on Windows can take about 3 x longer than the compilation phase.